Software specific classification basics

 Autodesk AutoCAD

-Autodesk AutoCAD software has been used for a wide variety of drawing and modeling tasks, and it can also be used very successfully as a part of BIM/maintenance models to create information content, but because it does not support property set functionality that can be exported to an IFC file , then it will not be covered further in this chapter.
+Autodesk AutoCAD software has been used for a wide variety of drawing and modeling tasks, and it can also be used very successfully as a part of BIM/maintenance models to create information content, but because it does not support property set functionality that can be exported to an IFC file, then it will not be covered further in this chapter.
 However, we will come back to it through AutoCAD vertical products such as AutoCAD Architecture, AutoCAD MEP and Autodesk Civil 3D, because general 2D/3D components can be classified in these vertical products.
 Additionally, it is important to note that since many other software use AutoCAD software as their base platform, pay attention to how classification is enabled in these add-on products (or plugins).

 AutoCAD Architecture / MEP / Autodesk Civil 3D

 The Style Manager dialog is also used to create different groups of properties (Property Set Definitions).
-The most important characteristics, related to the basic classification, are included in the drawing template as an example.
+The most important attributes related to the basic classification are also included in the sample drawing as an example.
 The name of a Property Set Definition (which can also be viewed as a data template) begins with the letter of the section from which the selected properties come, followed by a number that represents the group of selected properties in the data template.
-Therefore, according to the exchange information requirements, different data templates can be prepared, which include different characteristics and therefore also a different numerical part, in order to uniquely identify these groups/data templates.
-For example, the characteristics related to general classification are gathered under data template A010, to which a textual part can also be added: A010_Administrative (see figure below).
-This textual part should be easily understood (human readable) and not confusing.
-While the alphanumeric part (A010) is primarily machine readable.
+Thus, according to the need (exchange information requirements), different data templates can be prepared, which include different characteristics and thus also a different numerical part, in order to uniquely identify these groups/data templates (e.g., a data template based on a classifier/object type).

 Property sets (Property Set Definitions) can be created uniformly across all objects, or differently based on the Applies To options, but in this case, the properties group names should also be distinct, so that they can be used more easily or applied automatically.
 In other words, the names of the group of properties must be carefully considered and the same names must be used in other software that supports the same logic, so that when it is imported what-so-ever IT system, their uniformity and comprehensibility are preserved.
-Property groups can also be classified by project stage, although one and the same property group can also be used as a universal one, we just don’t fill in information fields that are not yet known for particular project stage.
+Property groups can also be classified by project stage, although one and the same property group can also be used as a universal one, we just don’t fill in information fields that are not yet known for project stage.

-By following the previously stated principles, we can classify, identify, and add a type identifier to components, technical systems, etc. All of this would replace any previously used naming rules, because there is no point in using the double system.
+By following the previously stated principles, we can classify, identify, and add a type identifier to components, technical systems, etc. All of this would replace any previously used naming rules because there is no point in using the double system.
 It is true that in certain situations it may be necessary to assign some other ID value to the asset, which is based on the architecture of the used IT system and the asset register, but this can then be noted as an additional property that helps to transfer information from one system to another.
-And of course, some projects may also use different classification systems in parallel (e.g. parallel use of CCI-EE and Uniclass), but their parallel need must be clearly defined/communicated so that the user does not get confused.
+And of course, some projects may also use different classification systems in parallel (e.g., parallel use of CCI-EE and Uniclass), but their parallel need must be clearly defined/communicated so that the user does not get confused.

 Autodesk Revit